makeabilitylab/physcomp/communication/p5js-serial-io.md

 That's it!
 We made an initial interactive shape drawer.
 Save your work and try it out with VSCode's [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or simply hit the `play` button in the p5.js editor.

-Here's [a live demo](https://editor.p5js.org/jonfroehlich/sketches/qh-E0BRaR) from the p5.js online editor:
+Here's [a live demo](https://editor.p5js.org/jonfroehlich/sketches/qh-E0BRaR) from the p5.js online editor.
+Move your mouse over the canvas below to watch the circle change in size proportionall to the mouse's x position.

 <iframe width="736" height="400" scrolling="no" src="https://editor.p5js.org/jonfroehlich/embed/qh-E0BRaR"></iframe>
 **Code.** The initial code skeleton for interactively sizing a shape based on the mouse's x position.
 You can view, edit, and play with the code [here](https://editor.p5js.org/jonfroehlich/sketches/qh-E0BRaR).